 1. Build Trust By Using Conversations

-Conversations will bring people closer in a relationship.
-Conversations can help us reveal our own feelings, thoughts and ideas and communicate them to form a deeper connection with our partner.
+Conversations bring people closer, they reveal our feelings, thoughts, ideas and allow us to communicate them to form a deeper connection with our partner.

 Conversations develop trust within women.